 - It contains beneficial bacteria, each bacteria stain plays a different role in our body, but many have been proven to promote digestive health and boost immunity.
 Probiotics can protect you from infections, such as common cold, yeast infections, and bacterial infections.

 - It promotes your cardiovascular health by boosting the levels of “good” cholesterol in your blood.

-- A 2012 study found that eating full fat dairy products, such as yogurt, it associated with lower body weight, so it may help those trying to lose weight.
+- A 2012 study found that eating full-fat dairy products, such as yogurt, is associated with lower body weight, so it may help those trying to lose weight.

 Who Shouldn’t Eat Yogurt?